Create a Usage Plan

 You will also need the following items provisioned in the Gloo Portal:

-You can follow the guides linked above to perform the action through the Admin Dashboard or go through the Getting started guide to provision these resources using kubectl.
+You can follow the guides linked above to perform the actions through the Admin Dashboard or go through the Getting started guide to provision these resources using kubectl.

 Create a Usage Plan

-Usage Plans are created from the context of an API Product.
-We will open an existing API Product and create the plan from the Plans tab in the product’s properties.
+Usage Plans are created from the context of an API Product version in an Environment.
+We will open an existing API Environment, select the API Product we want to update, and create the plan from the Plans tab in the product’s properties.

 We will start from the Overview page of the Gloo Portal.
 First you will click on the APIs item in the navigation bar to manage API Docs, Products, Routes, and more.

-The page should load on the API Products category by default.
-Select the Petstore Product v2 API Product you created in an earlier guide.
+The page should load on the API Environments category by default.
+Select the Development 2 API Environment you created in an earlier guide, or another existing Environment you have available.

 In the properties of the API Product, select the Plans tab and click on Create a Plan.